jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.016.png)

-In theory the definition of the clause could be pointing to the clause inside the command call’s definition.
+In theory the definition of the clause could be pointing to the clauses inside the command call’s definition.
 The private contents of the clause could be created only just before the clause is run.
 But this is not done.
 As soon as a clause in a command call is copied from the definition, the clause has no connection anymore to the clause in the definition.
 Therefore, it needs to define its own private contents.

+Note, that though everything of the clauses is created, parameters of an active clause are only *assigned* right before the clause is run.

 Even when the clause structure inside a command is very deep, the *whole* depth of the clause structure is recursively created when the parent command is created.